Cursor Cmd-K Inline Edit Spinner Never Returns: Fix It

 FAQ

 • What is Cmd-K supposed to do?
-Take a selection plus a short instruction and return an inline diff you can accept or reject without leaving the editor.
+Take a selection plus a short instruction and return an inline diff you accept or reject without leaving the editor.
+With no selection, Cmd-K generates new code at the cursor instead.

 • Why is it different from Composer?
 Cmd-K is single-turn, tightly scoped to the selection.
 Composer is multi-turn, can edit multiple files, and holds context across the chat.

 • Can I retry without losing the prompt?
 Press Escape, then Cmd-K again.
-The prompt history is preserved in the popup’s up-arrow.
+Use the up-arrow to recall the previous prompt.

-• Does Cmd-K count toward fast-request quota?
+• Does Cmd-K count toward the fast-request quota?
 Yes, every Cmd-K is one request against your plan.

-• Is there a keyboard shortcut to cancel a stuck Cmd-K?
-Escape closes the popup.
-There is no “cancel and free the request” — under the hood the HTTP call may still be in flight until its server-side timeout.
+• Is there a shortcut to cancel a stuck Cmd-K?
+Escape closes the popup, but there is no “cancel and free the request” — the underlying call may stay in flight until its server-side timeout.
+A “Developer: Reload Window” is the clean way to drop it.

 Tags: #Cursor #Troubleshooting #AI coding #Debug